buttonsrtoys/approved/README.md

 ## What are Approval Tests?

-After manually testing code, developers often write automated tests to guard against regressions.
-Typically, this is done by writing code that contains the expected states of a test.
-Approval testing is the same process, except the expected states are captured in a file instead of code.
+Typically, tests contain hard-coded values of expected states.
+Approval tests also contain expected values of states.
+The difference is the expected states of approval tests are captured in a file instead of code.
-Because the file is written by the approval test library, rather than the developer, writing and maintaining code is faster, which frees up the developer to focus on feature code, rather than test code.
+Because the file is written by the approval test library, rather than the developer, writing and maintaining tests is faster, freeing the developer to focus on feature code, rather than test code.

 ## How Package:approved Works